BackSlasher/chef-backslasher-python/README.md

 * `group`: Group to run the commands under
 * `environment`: Hash of environment variables to pass to the pip commands
 * `install_options`: An array of arguments to pass to the pip commands when installing / upgrading packages
+* `smart\_install`: Uses a python script to check if package should be installed.
+Avoids running pip (and marking the resource as updated) "for nothing".
+Does not work in edge cases, so disabled by default.

 ### backslasher\_virtualenv
 Manages a python virtualenv